dsj7419/oh-synapse/README.md

 ## Features

 - **Dynamic Theme Customization**: Customize site themes with real-time updates using sliders, color pickers, and more.
-- **Interactive Smoke Background**: Enjoy an animated smoke effect that reacts to user interactions.
+- **Interactive Smoke Background**: Playground-customizable animated smoke effect with a spotolight overlay on home page.
-- **WebGL Text Animation**: Experience particle-based text that reacts to mouse movements.
+- **WebGL Text Animation**: Playground-customizable particle-based text that reacts to mouse movements for logo and home page.
-- **Recipe Management**: Full CRUD operations for managing in-game recipes, including filtering by type, rarity, and location.
+- **Recipe Management**: Full CRUD operations for managing in-game recipes, including filtering by type, rarity, and location as an animated flip-book.
-- **RSS Feed System**: Aggregates content from YouTube, Twitter, and generic RSS feeds, displayed via a scrolling ticker.
+- **RSS Feed System**: Aggregates content from YouTube, Twitter, and generic RSS feeds, displayed via a scrolling ticker and dedicated rss page.
-- **Admin Tools**: Manage users, roles, categories, bonus stats, and more with role-based access.
+- **Admin Tools**: Manage users, roles, recipes, rss feeds, and a detailed audit-logger.
 - **Discord Integration**: Login and role-based access via Discord, powered by NextAuth.js.

 ---